PrivacySafe/.github/profile/README.md

 # PrivacySafe

 We make an uncompromisingly user-centric digital space, addressing every single major privacy, security and ownership aspect.
+Our approach is simple: user computation is moved onto user-owned devices while servers see no user data and dictate nothing.
+User installs and runs apps on PrivacySafe client-side platform while utility servers don't know what apps use their utility services.

 ## 3NWeb protocols

 Tech freedom starts with standards.
 [3NWeb](https://github.com/PrivacySafe/3NWeb-architecture#readme) is a set protocols for client-server communication, formats for data on clients, API's that separate common client side base and custom applications that can run on top of it.

+3NWeb client-server protocols are formulated strictly within an Application layer in an OSI networking model, allowing combining with privacy-respecting Transport layer(s) for an absolutely private digital realm.
+3NWeb is a "killer app" for onion networks like Tor, and mixnets like Nym.
+Or more specifically, 3NWeb is a "killer app foundation" that let's user-facing app developers do their amazing work without worring about cryptographic intricacies.

 ## PrivacySafe implementation